6 Biggest Mobile Marketing Trends That Will Continue in 2023

 • Showing targeted in-app ads and push notifications based on mobile user behavior

-According to research, the mobile gaming industry can make up more than 60% of the global in-game advertising market share in 2022.
+According to data.ai, the mobile gaming industry can make up more than 60% of the global in-game advertising market share in 2022.
 The sector is also predicted to reach more than $136 billion in revenue in the same year.

 MMT: mobile gaming revenue stats